Morph Bags is not a typical company. We exist to turn waste into opportunity.

 Thammasat University — School of Global Studies

-For the past decade, I’ve lectured at Thammasat University’s School of Global Studies in Bangkok, teaching courses centered on systems thinking, social innovation, advocacy, and social enterprise.
-The program I teach in, Global Studies and Social Enterprise (GSSE) features an active learning model designed to put students in direct contact with real problems and real constraints.
-GSSE’s approach is built around engagement rather than passive instruction.
-Students work through genuine challenges, test ideas, and develop the skills and confidence to drive change themselves.
-It’s been one of the most rewarding parts of my work, and it shapes how I think about almost everything else I do.
+For the past decade, I’ve lectured at Thammasat University’s School of Global Studies in Bangkok.
+While there, I’ve taught courses focused on systems thinking, social innovation, advocacy, and social enterprise.
+The program I teach in, Global Studies and Social Enterprise (GSSE) features an active learning model designed to help students gain comfort dealing directly with real problems and real constraints.

 In 2017, I led the launch of an effort to develop case studies focused on social entrepreneurship and social innovation in Southeast Asia.
 The SGS Case Centre was established through a grant partnership between SGS and The HEAD Foundation.
 We started this effort to develop contextually relevant cases for our students.
-The case studies are relevant to educators and learners who wish to better understand social endeavours in non-governmental organisations, international development organisations, social enterprises, and community-based efforts to address complex challenges.
+The case studies help students get comfortable dealing with the uncertainty involved with addressing complex challenges.

 Why I Teach